Frequently Asked Questions

 How do I pay childcare fees?

-Fees are required 1 week in advance and payment made via Ezidebit transfer which will be set up upon enrolment.
+Fees are required 1 week in advance and payment made via Direct Debit transfer which will be set up upon enrolment.
 You will receive weekly statements emailed to you showing your total fee; any government entitlements you may have and your out of pocket expense.
-You read more about your fees HERE.
+You can read more about your fees HERE.

 Do I pay if my child doesn’t attend?